-“Prosecco used to be a dry aperitivo sparkling wine 25 years ago, then the RS [residual sugar] started creeping up,” says Bobby Stuckey, master sommelier and co-founder of Frasca Food and Wine and Scarpetta Wines.
+“Prosecco used to be a dry aperitivo sparkling wine 25 years ago, then the RS [residual sugar] started creeping up,” says Bobby Stuckey, Master Sommelier and co-founder of Frasca Food and Wine and Scarpetta Wines.
 “Scarpetta has less than 4 grams of RS, compared to many top brands being around 13 grams.
 We look to make a dry, light and aromatic prosecco.”

-Best for Mimosas: Biancavigna Prosecco Brut
+Best for Mimosas: Tiamo Organic Prosecco

 Related: The Best Wines

-Best Budget: Riondo Prosecco Brut
+Best Budget: Alberto Nani Organic Prosecco

 Best for Weeknight Bubbles: Sommariva Prosecco Superiore Brut

 ABV: 11.5% | Tasting notes: Granny Smith apples, Lychee, and Toast

 Gone are the days when bubbles were designated for celebrations only.
 Enjoying delicious sparkling wine on any night of the week should be normalized, and Sommariva’s brut prosecco is a great start.
 Notes of Granny Smith apples, lychee, and toast ooze from the wine’s textured and tasty palate.
 This bottle’s certain to give your favorite Champagne a run for its money.